WarisWeb

 Integration with IoT & Edge Computing Opens New Possibilities

+The explosion of connected devices creates massive amounts of data needing processing and analysis.
 Traditional cloud-only SaaS struggles with IoT because of latency.
-If a manufacturing robot needs to make split-second decisions based on sensor data, sending that data to a distant data center and waiting for a response doesn’t work.
 Edge computing processes data locally, near the device, with cloud SaaS handling aggregation, analysis, and long-term storage.

 Subscription & Usage-Based Pricing Models Are Getting More Sophisticated

-Consumption-based pricing also aligns vendor and customer incentives better.
-If you only pay for value delivered, the vendor is incentivized to make their product genuinely useful rather than just getting you locked into an expensive annual contract.
-This shift is subtle but significant for building trust.
+The complexity comes in finding the right metrics to charge against: storage? processing power? number of users?
+API calls? successful transactions?
+Consumption-based pricing also aligns vendor and customer incentives better—if you only pay for value delivered, the vendor is incentivized to make their product genuinely useful.

 Global Expansion & Localization Are Becoming Strategic Imperatives

-Currency handling, tax compliance, local payment methods—these operational details matter enormously.
+Currency handling, tax compliance, local payment methods matter enormously.
 European customers expect SEPA bank transfers.
 Many Asian markets prefer digital wallets or bank transfers over credit cards.
 Middle Eastern markets need right-to-left interface support.
+The companies succeeding internationally are building genuinely local experiences with regional data centers, local partnerships, and culturally aware teams.

 Challenges SaaS Providers Will Face